dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 bad for speed, and vice versa.
 The more all-seeing and all-knowing the observer is:

-  1. The easier it is for us as programmers to reason about the code (since the observations are what we are allowed to rely on).
+  1. The easier it is for us as programmers to reason about what the code does (since the observations are what we are allowed to rely on).
 If code can behave in exactly one way, it is easier to reason about.

-     For example, if we define every single operation as occuring in the order its written (sequential consistency) exactly as written, this is is easiest for us as programmers to reason about.
+     For example, the easiest language definition for programmers to reason about:  every each operation executes exactly as written and a series of operations run in the order they were written (sequential consistency).
 What does the code do?
 Exactly what it says, in exactly the order it's written, with no changes.
 What you see is what you get.

      On the other hand if the code is allowed to have different possible results (e.g., if it has a non-sequential memory model) it's harder